Zotefoams Timeline: 1921 – Today

 In 2001 the company made a significant expansion into the USA forming Zotefoams Inc, a wholly owned subsidiary of the parent company, based in a new purpose built manufacturing facility in Kentucky, USA.
 And in 2002 the company completed a new HQ, manufacturing, and R&D operation in the UK.

 Over the rest of the decade Zotefoams used its new facilities in the UK and USA to develop new high-performance foams from advanced engineering polymers.
-In 2004 the company launched ZOTEK® F30 a high performance foam made from Kynar® PVDF, followed by ZOTEK N a lightweight foam based on polyamide-6 (Nylon 6), and T-TUBES® advanced insulation system for clean environment made from ZOTEK F.
+In 2004 the company launched ZOTEK® F30 a high performance foam made from PVDF, followed by ZOTEK® N a lightweight foam based on polyamide-6 (Nylon 6), and T-TUBES advanced insulation system for clean environment made from ZOTEK® F.

-In 2008 Zotefoams plc and Trexel Inc formed MuCell Extrusion LLC to exploit and license MUCELL® technology in the manufacture of extruded microcellular foam products.
-Zotefoams acquired the outstanding interest in MuCell Extrusion in 2011, making it a wholly owned subsidiary of the company.
+In 2008 Zotefoams plc and Trexel Inc formed MuCell Extrusion Technology LLC to exploit and license MuCell® technology in the manufacture of extruded microcellular foam products.
+Zotefoams acquired the outstanding interest in MuCell Extrusion LLC in 2011, making it a wholly owned subsidiary of the company.

-In 2015, building on the worldwide success of its T-TUBES insulation products, the company created ZOTEK King Lai, a new joint venture with Chinese company, the King Lai Group, to manufacture and sell these technical insulation products, rebranding the product T-FIT® in 2016.
+In 2015, building on the success its insulation products, the company created ZOTEK King Lai, a new joint venture with Chinese company, the King Lai Group, to manufacture and sell these technical insulation products which was rebranded in 2016 to T-FIT®.
 Also in 2016 Zotefoams MidWest, based in Oklahoma, USA was formed to supply specialist materials, based on AZOTE® foams, for the construction industry.